 Past performance of these types of investments does not guarantee any future results.
 You must bear in mind any commission and tax liabilities you personally will have from investing with us.
 MTrading accepts no liability for any tax you may be required to pay on any profits made during the time you are an account holder with us.

 Trading on Margin involves a high level of risk and is not suitable for all investors.
 The high degree of leverage can work against you as well as for you and the speeds, which profits and losses can occur, means that clients should monitor positions closely – it is the clients’ sole responsibility to monitor open trades.
 Before trading, you should carefully consider your investment objectives, level of financial experience, and risk appetite.
 If you are at all unsure as to the suitability of the products offered by MTrading, please seek independent financial advice.
 There is always a relationship between high reward and high risk.
 Any type of market or trade speculation that can yield unusually high returns is subjected to high risk.
-Only surplus funds should be placed at risk and anyone who does not have such funds should not participate in trading CFDs or Forex.
+Only surplus funds should be placed at risk and anyone who does not have such funds should not participate in trading CFDs.

 Different instruments involve different levels of exposure to risk, and in deciding whether to trade in such instruments you should be aware of the following points: